sidglas/lift/README.md

 original sample can be found on:
 [React Docs] (https://reactjs.org/docs/lifting-state-up.html#gatsby-focus-wrapper) using functions and hooks instead of the use of Classes.

-This small project is a `translation` of the class aproach of code (used on documentation) to the functional aproach, as its's the tendency of coding and people get used to this way;
+This small project is a `translation` of the class aproach of code (used on documentation) to the functional aproach, as its's the tendency of coding and people are used to this new way;
-It comes to turn example easier to undestand.
+It comes to turn example easier to understand.

 In the project directory run: